 Shell-Shocked Veteran: After a fashion - Payne has a flashback (a common PTSD symptom) while telling Tiger a bedtime story.
-It is violent, and horriying, and causes him as much distress as it does Tiger.
-Despite this he'd really rather be back in the war then a military academy.
+It is violent, and horrifying, and causes him as much distress as it does Tiger.
+Despite this he'd really rather be back in the war than a JROTC detachment.

 Signature Laugh: Whenever he laughs, you know something hilariously awful is about to happen to someone.

 Trespassing to Talk: After his dinner date with Emily, Payne returns to discover Cadet Stone sitting at his desk, beaten and bruised from where the squad had been ambushed by another school's R.O.T.C. squad... because Payne tipped them off.